House pets are generally not welcome in Disney World, but if you have a service animal, they can join you nearly anywhere at the resort.

 There are some restrictions regarding attractions.
 Understand that these rules are for the safety of your animal.

 While some attractions restrict animals completely, others allow animals with caution.
-In Magic Kingdom, these include Prince Charming Regal Carrousel and Stitch’s Great Escape.
+In Magic Kingdom, these include Prince Charming Regal Carrousel.
 Spaceship Earth and Innoventions in Epcot and The Great Movie Ride and Toy Story Mania in Hollywood Studios involve precautions.
 Finally, Animal Kingdom’s It’s Tough to be a Bug, Kilimanjaro Safari, Gorilla Falls Exploration Trail, and the Aviary in Maharajah Jungle Trek allow animals with caution.

 Be sure to check with Guest Relations for the latest rules and restrictions.